bcgov/bc-wallet-mobile/DEVELOPER.md

 ### BC Wallet

-For now, you can clone  directly from https://github.com/bcgov/bc-wallet-mobile.git and checkout `bifold-framework` branch
+For now, you can clone  directly from https://github.com/bcgov/bc-wallet-mobile.git

 ```shell
 # Clone your GitHub repository: